Cowboys & Aliens: Plot

 In 1873 New Mexico Territory, a man awakens injured in the desert with a strange metal bracelet attached to his left wrist and no memory.
 He wanders into the town of Absolution, where preacher Meacham treats his wound.
-Sheriff John Taggart recognizes the stranger as wanted outlaw Jake Lonergan and attempts to arrest him.
-Jake nearly escapes, but a woman named Ella Swenson interferes.
+Sheriff John Taggart recognizes the stranger as an outlaw named Jake Lonergan; Jake resists arrest, but a mysterious woman named Ella Swenson interferes.
 Taggart and his men prepare to transport both Jake and petulant young drunkard Percy Dolarhyde to Santa Fe for trial.

-Percy's father, Colonel Woodrow Dolarhyde, a ruthless cattle baron, arrives with armed men and demands Percy be released.
-He also wants Jake, who has stolen gold from him.
+Percy's father, Colonel Woodrow Dolarhyde, a wealthy powerful cattleman, arrives with armed men, demanding Percy be released and also wants Jake, who has stolen gold from him.
 During the standoff, alien ships begin attacking the town.
 Percy, Taggart, and other townsfolk are abducted by grappling cables fired from the bottom of the ships.
 Jake's bracelet inexplicably activates and transforms, becoming a weapon; he shoots down a ship, ending the attack.

 Dolarhyde, Ella, and other townsfolk form a posse to track an injured alien that escaped from the downed ship.
-Meanwhile, Jake travels to an abandoned cabin and, in a flashback, recalls returning to it with stolen gold and then being abducted, along with a woman named Alice, by the aliens.
+Meanwhile, Jake travels to an abandoned cabin and, in a flashback, recalls returning to it with stolen gold and then being abducted, along with his lover Alice, by the aliens.
 His memories returning, Jake joins the posse.
 During the evening, they come upon a capsized paddle wheel steamboat that the aliens apparently dumped far from any large river.
 They camp inside it; during the night, the alien kills Meacham, who sacrifices himself to save Emmett, Taggart's grandson.

 By morning, most of the posse has deserted, and Jake's former gang attacks the rest.
-Jake, who stole the gang's loot after their last heist, attempts to retake control but is foiled.
+Jake, who stole the gang's loot after their last heist, unsuccessfully attempts to retake control.
 The aliens attack again and abduct Ella.
 Jake jumps aboard the ship and attacks the alien pilot, causing the ship to crash in a river.
 The pilot survives the crash and attacks Ella, fatally wounding her, before Jake kills it with his wrist-blaster.